-- To show the property to potential renters, buyers, or mortgagers.
+- To show the unit to potential renters, buyers, or mortgagers.

 - Due to an emergency.

-- If you have sufficient reasons to believe that the tenant has abandoned the property.
+- If you have sufficient reasons to believe that the tenant has abandoned the unit.

 Your entry must also be during normal business hours.